 At the Cheetah Conservation in Namibia, you can run across one of the 3,000 or so free-roaming cheetahs in the country.

 Researchers have determined that the canyon was formed at least 500 million years ago through water and wind erosion, coupled with the collapse of the valley floor.

 They wear traditional clothes, eat traditional foods and even practice traditional religions.
-The women wear skirts and leave their upper body bare.
+The women wear skirts and leave their upper bodies bare.
 Basically, they have been unaffected by modernism in any way.

-A large number of sailors have died at this coast, given the dense fog and the violent storms in the area.
-In the 1940’s, a slate was discovered along with human skeletons.
+In the 1940s, a slate was discovered along with human skeletons.
 The slate was written by a survivor and directed anyone who found it north.
 Unfortunately, the wreck had happened close to a century earlier.

-The Namibian dollar is used interchangeably with the South African Rand
+Fact number 10 – The Namibian dollar is used interchangeably with the South African Rand

-Under the South African rule, the country used the rand to transact and only started using the Namibian dollar after independence.
+Under South African rule, the country used the rand to transact and only started using the Namibian dollar after independence.